 In a later post, I’ll dissect the electronic EOR and the subsequent electronic Second Bill Review.

-For more information on e-Billing for work comp, visit the Webinar Library:
+For more information on electronic billing for work comp, visit the Webinar Library: